Close connectedness of the moduli stack of reduced curves: Introduction

 \subsection{Acknowledgments}

 The author is grateful to Leo Herr and Dave Swinarski for many conversations related to this work.
+The author thanks Jan Stevens for corrections to Figure \ref{fig:smoothability} and Piotr Oszer for useful comments.
 The author would also like to thank Christopher Guevara for permission to present some of the results of his thesis in this paper.